Swetrix/swetrix/README.md

 Make sure to set up your reverse proxy to pass the request IP address as an `x-forwarded-for` header, otherwise it may cause the issues related to API routes rate-limiting and analytics sessions.
 The API depends on several Cloudflare headers (`cf-ipcountry` and `cf-connecting-ip` as a backup), so ideally you should use it too.
 The production swetrix.com API is covered by the Cloudflare proxying.

+The API should be available under port 5005.